CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-- To set the VRF, the server port (use the format `server:port`), source IP, authentication type, and enable creation of a separate home directory for each TACACS+ user, edit the `/etc/tacplus_servers` file, then restart `auditd`.
+- To set server port (use the format `server:port`), source IP, authentication type, and enable creation of a separate home directory for each TACACS+ user, edit the `/etc/tacplus_servers` file, then restart `auditd`.
-- To set the timeout, the debug level, and the usernames to exclude from TACACS+ authentication, edit the `/etc/tacplus_nss.conf` file (you do not need to restart `auditd`).
+- To set the timeout and the usernames to exclude from TACACS+ authentication, edit the `/etc/tacplus_nss.conf` file (you do not need to restart `auditd`).

-The following example sets the VRF to `mgmt`, the server port to 32, the authentication type to CHAP, the source IP address to 10.10.10.1, and enables Cumulus Linux to create a separate home directory for each TACACS+ user when the TACACS+ user first logs in:
+The following example sets the server port to 32, the authentication type to CHAP, the source IP address to 10.10.10.1, and enables Cumulus Linux to create a separate home directory for each TACACS+ user when the TACACS+ user first logs in:

 ```
 cumulus@switch:~$ sudo nano /etc/tacplus_servers
 ...
 secret=tacacskey
 server=192.168.0.30:32
-...
-# If the management network is in a vrf, set this variable to the vrf name.
-# This would usually be "mgmt"
-# When this variable is set, the connection to the TACACS+ accounting servers
-# will be made through the named vrf.
-vrf=mgmt
 ...
 # Sets the IPv4 address used as the source IP address when communicating with
 # the TACACS+ server.
 IPv6 addresses are not supported, nor are hostnames.